20BBrown14/json-rules-engine-visualizer/README.md

 ### `npm run lint`

-Run ESLint and StyleLint on all js, jsx, and style files.
-This script runs `lint:js` and `lint:css` both of which can be ran seperately.
+Run ESLint on all js, and jsx files.

 ### `npm run nuke`